 However, in addition the entity must qualify as an SME which means that, if controlled or owned by 50% or more by another entity from a non-widening country, then the enterprise under SME assessment must add the total of the other entity staff headcount and financial data to its own when determining its eligibility for SME status.

-For more information please refer to the EU SME Recommendation of 6 May 2003 and the User guide to the SME definition.
+For more information please refer to the EU SME Recommendation of 6 May 2003 and the User guide to the SME definition

-Only companies registered in countries belonging to the Horizon Europe widening group are eligible to apply to the EIC Pre-Accelerator call – as described in the Widening Participation and strengthening the European Research Area Work Programme 2025 (page 5): Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia and Associated Countries: Albania, Armenia, Bosnia & Herzegovina, Faroe Islands, Georgia, Kosovo*, Moldova, Montenegro, North Macedonia, Serbia, Tunisia, Türkiye, Ukraine, and once associated Morocco, as well as the Outermost Regions (defined in Art.
+Only companies established in the countries belonging to the Horizon Europe widening group are eligible – as described in the Widening Participation and strengthening the European Research Area Work Programme 2026-2027 (page 6): Bulgaria, Croatia, Cyprus, Czechia, Estonia, Greece, Hungary, Latvia, Lithuania, Malta, Poland, Portugal, Romania, Slovakia, Slovenia and all Associated Countries with equivalent characteristics in terms of R&I performance (Albania, Armenia, Bosnia &Herzegovina, Faroe Islands, Georgia, Kosovo* , Moldova, Montenegro, North Macedonia, Serbia, Tunisia, Türkiye, Ukraine, and once associated Morocco and Egypt), as well as the Outermost Regions (defined in Art.
 349 TFEU).
-Egypt is also eligible under the transitional measures introduced by the Horizon Europe Association Agreement signed on 23 October 2025.

 *This designation is without prejudice to positions on status and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.